 OCCC Foundation Scholarships

-The OCCC Foundation awarded over $97,000 in scholarship funds for the 2020-2021 school year to 54 recipients from funds supported by local donors and the Foundation’s investment fund.
-About 53% of applicants received a scholarship, with awards ranging from $1,000 to $4,500.
+The OCCC Foundation awarded over $86,000 in scholarship funds for the 2020-2021 school year to 54 recipients from funds supported by local donors and the Foundation’s investment fund.
+Awardees received scholarships ranging from $750 to $4,500.
 To apply for an OCCC Foundation Scholarship complete the application here.

 These scholarships are made possible by generous contributions from individuals and organizations within our community.
 To learn how you can be a part of this important work or for more information, email us or call 541-867-8531.

 OCCC Foundation scholarships may be used for tuition, fees, and books at OCCC only and will be applied to the scholarship recipient’s account at the beginning of each term.
-Courses taken through PCC cannot be paid for with OCCC Foundation scholarships.
+Courses taken through other community colleges cannot be paid for with OCCC Foundation scholarships.

 Funded through an endowment established with the Oregon Community Foundation, this scholarship provides support for students seeking a degree or certificate in early childhood education.
 There are multiple application due dates throughout the year.